ippontech/blog-usa/posts/schrodingers-pineapple-upside-down-cake-front-end-development-for-back-end-engineers.md

 ### Why Not Both?

 Once you have the Ippon list and the new custom list, consider making a homepage that can navigate back and forth between the two lists.
+Watch out for considerations you'll need to take when connecting and disconnecting components from the DOM!
 This will introduce the concept of a "single-page" application.
 React, Angular, and Vue all provide for this -- changing the contents of the page without refreshing the page.

-Watch out for considerations you'll need to take when connecting and disconnecting components from the DOM!
+### Do It All Again

+Speaking of [React](reactjs.org), [Angular](angular.io), and [Vue](vuejs.org), we've learned a lot about what happens behind the scenes of these frameworks.
+With all of this context, you could test your understanding of the concepts by trying to replicate what we've built using a framework.
+They are widely-used for a reason!
+Pick a framework -- perhaps consult [this blog post](https://blog.ippon.tech/how-to-choose-between-react-angular-and-vue/) to decide which one -- and try your hand at rebuilding what we've done!